vistadataproject/vistadataproject.github.io/vam/build1_1/demo/emulation1_1.md

 Most VISTAs support more than one facility or _division_.
 Typically there is one main center, a _VAMC_, and multiple clinics and other remote facilities.
 There is a default division for the system as a whole and users may have access to different sets of available divisions.
 The context of care varies depending on the division chosen.

-CPRS uses two RPCs, _XUS DIVISION GET_ and _XUS_DIVISION_SET_ to list and choose divisions for users and by users and these appears in the first set of RPCs invoked by CPRS ...
+CPRS uses two RPCs, _XUS DIVISION GET_ and _XUS DIVISION SET_ to list and choose divisions for users and these appear in the first set of RPCs it invokes ...

 ![XUS DIVISION FIRST FIVE](highlightImages/RM_1_First8_Division.png)

 __Note__: in one scenario, _XUS DIVISION GET_ is actually a _set_, a behavior VICS had to support.

-In build 1.1, VICS received support for multiple divisions and full support for these _XUS DIVISION_ RPCs ...
+In build 1.1, VICS gained full support for _division management_ and full support for _XUS DIVISION_ RPCs ...

 ![XUS DIVISION GET -width70](highlightImages/RM_XUS_DIVISION_GET.png)